willyistaken/RevealJs-Slides/README.md

 # link
 https://raw.githack.com/

-use this link and copy the html link to it
+click on this link and paste the html link to it to start presentation